Trying to find good GoDaddy alternatives? Fed up with GoDaddy and their slow servers, bad support, and high prices? We honestly can’t blame you…

 GoDaddy is always trying to sell you some extra garbage that you don’t need.
 So called premium features and other nonsense that’s always annoyingly popping up in your admin panel.
 It’s stupid that they try to drum up additional business this way, but they can’t seem to resist.
 NameCheap doesn’t do any of this nonsense and their interface is plain and easy to use like it’s supposed to be.

 GoDaddy’s hosted email is about as bad as their web hosting…it’s (in our opinon), unreliable and lacks good support.
-Our favorite choice for hosted email is Amazon WorkMail, without a doubt!
+Our favorite choice for hosted email this year is Bluehost, without a doubt!